wp-plugins/wpbook/README.txt

 as some other files for processing comments and the like.

 == Version History ==

+= Version 0.9.3 =
+* Bug in commenting inside Facebook due to $facebook->redirect
+* Now redirects to the post on which the user commented
+* Added instruction for adding to FB Pages to settings page in WordPress

+= Version 0.9.2 =
+* Didn't realize I had set default FBML inside Facebook, masked a bug
+* Should now set profile FBML before calling add profile box

+= Version 0.9.1 =
+* Fixed xd_reciever.html versus xd_receiver.html issue
+* (You'd think a guy with a PhD in English would know how to spell.)

+= Version 0.9  =
+* Added profile boxes
+* Shows 5 most recent posts in profile box
+* Also sets FBML for "pages" profile boxes

 = Version 0.8.2 =
 * Added option to require email address of comment author